MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 - SPO160
 - MET150
 localization_priority: Priority
-description: "In this article, you will learn about the available options for sharing and permissions in the SharePoint modern experience."
+description: "In this article, you'll learn about the available options for sharing and permissions in the SharePoint modern experience."
 ---

 # Sharing and permissions in the SharePoint modern experience